omkar-shelke25/cka-killercoda/calico-setup/step1.md

 ```

 You should see the control plane node, but it will be in `NotReady` state until the CNI is installed.
+> In this task, we used v1.34, status of node is ready and coredns also in running status.

 ---